 The Commission acknowledges the effort and achievements by the Department in meeting the performance target for fire planning and management.
+The evidence for the consistent achievement of mosaic burning outcomes within burn cells is noted.

-Recommendation 7: That the Department reviews KPI 7 following the mid-term review as detailed in the FMP in consultation with the Commission by January 2020.
+Recommendation 9: That the Department review KPI 7 following the mid-term review as detailed in the FMP in consultation with the Commission by January 2020.

-The Department has recently finalised a framework for the management of risks associated with bushfire.
-This framework includes new performance measures for the prescribed burning program and, to facilitate these, a revised format and content for Regional Fire Management Plans will be developed.
-In future, these will be referred to as Regional Fuel Management Plans.
+The Department is in the process of finalising a framework for the management of risks associated with bushfire.
+This framework includes new performance measures for the prescribed burning program and, to facilitate these, a revised format and content for RFMPs will be developed.

-- develop measurable and relevant success criteria that can be reported against in a timely manner, where applicable with the Commission; and - complete Regional Fuel Management Plans to guide decision making and operations.
+- develop measurable and relevant success criteria that can be reported against in a timely manner, where applicable with the Commission; and - complete Regional Fire Management Plans to guide decision making and operations.